Undergraduate: University of Oklahoma, 2011

 I am paying for medical school through a Department of Health and Human Services scholarship that is focused on service repayment in the Indian Health Service system.
 The commitment I have made includes working for four years after residency in an area that serves American Indian and Alaskan Native patients.

-Please describe your participation in special programs such as volunteer work, research, or study-abroad opportunities during medical school or residency.
+Please describe your participation in special programs such as volunteer work, research, or study abroad opportunities during medical school or residency.

 During the summer between my first and second year, I participated in the Summer Internship in Medicine (SIM) program though the University of Minnesota.
-I chose my SIM site to be a Navajo reservation in Arizona where I was able to learn about healthcare, culture, and how to combine to two.
+I chose my SIM site to be a Navajo reservation in Arizona where I was able to learn about health care, culture, and how to combine to two.
 That experience was the highlight of my first two years of medical school, mostly because it was very hands-on and holistic.

 My summer experience resulted in my application and future participation in my school’s Rural Physician Associate Program (RPAP), which is highly focused on primary care.
 Through RPAP, I will spend nine months doing core rotations (Family Med, OBGYN, Peds, etc) in a community hospital instead of a larger facility in the Twin Cities.
-The RPAP program will give me the opputuntity to learn from one preceptor, in a more one-on-one setting.
+The RPAP program will give me the opportunity to learn from one preceptor, in a more one-on-one setting.

 How do you balance your personal time with medical school?

 I make it part of my normal routine to have at least one hour per day of “me” time.
-Some days I get more, but I never have less than an hour to do something I enjoy, aside from medical school.
+Some days I get more, but I never take less than an hour to do something I enjoy, aside from medical school.
 I find it very important to put medical school into my life, not trying to fit my life into the medical school schedule.

 What advice do you have for new applicants considering a career in medicine?